 3. Everyone entering the pit area must sign a release (3.1).
-No one under the age of “16” is allowed in the pit area unless pre-approved by the Speedway Manager (3.2).
 A parent or guardian must sign a special release document for minors for the season, and must sign-in minors at each event (3.3).
-Parent or guardian must accompany the minor(s) in the pit area at all times.
+Parent or guardian must accompany the minor(s) in the pit area always.

-4. Admission wristband must be worn at all times.
+4. Admission wristband must be worn always.
 (No Exceptions).

 5. The Speedway Manager has the right to refuse entry of any car, driver, or pit crew member into the pit area or grandstands.

 6. Glass containers are not allowed in the pit area, backstretch, or grandstands.

 7. No consumption of alcoholic beverages before and during the event!
 The Speedway Manager and Citrus County Sheriff’s Department will deal with any car owner, driver, or pit crew member under the influence of alcohol.

 8. Alcoholic beverages and any type of controlled substances are not allowed in the pit area.